pascalbe-dev/ubuntu-os-setup/README.md

 - log out and back in again
 - adjust the display alignment if you are using multiple displays
 - login to the following tools
-  - Google chrome browser profiles
+  - Google Chrome browser profiles
   - Spotify
   - WhatsApp Web
   - Slack